App version: 0.1.0

 Color of the Paint

 The least expensive paint colors are common shades like black, white, and gray.
 You’ll end up paying more for specialty colors, especially if they’re rare or from a premium auto manufacturer.
-It will also cost you more money to change the color of your car, since the painter will need to do a lot more detailed work.
+It will also cost you more money to change the color of your car, since the painter will need to do extensive, more detailed work.

 Paint Quality

 Paint quality has a big impact on price.
 The higher quality and longer lasting the paint, the more expensive it will be.
 A single coat of synthetic enamel paint can cost as little as $300 and up to about $1,000.
-Multiple coats of high-quality paint, on the other hand, can cost thousands of dollars
+Multiple coats of high-quality paint, on the other hand, can cost thousands of dollars.

 Size of the Vehicle